 Total expenses other than the cost of goods sold, consist of selling costs and costs to support marketing and branding activities.
-It also includes a significant investment in the corporate infrastructure required to support significant expected growth in the business.

 Selling and Marketing Expenses generally correlate to revenue.
 These expenses include labor costs and other selling costs to support the Company's retail locations.
 As a percentage of sales, the Company expects selling costs to decrease over time as volumes increase at the Massachusetts and Illinois dispensaries due to adult use sales and as the Company begins to sell cannabis to the wholesale market.
-Pure Ratios' selling costs are expected to fall as online sales increase.
+Pure Ratios' selling costs as a percentage of sales are expected to fall as online sales increase.

 General and administrative expenses include costs incurred at the corporate offices, primarily related to personnel costs, benefits, and other professional service costs.
-The Company expects these costs to plateau or decrease given the Company's focus on performing well in its current core markets.
-During the year ended December 31, 2019, the Company incurred \$2,325 in costs related to the Cannex business combination.
+These costs are anticipated to decrease in future periods due to headcount reductions during the three months ended March 31, 2020.